jeffreycwitt/hn202/docs/aug-and-pilgrim-life.md

 </div>
 </div>

-The idea that the pilgrim needs to **use** the earthly **peace** (and the fruits of peace) suggest that Augustine's pilgrim is not just passing through but is being given time “to work out” their salvation on earth.
-Thus Augustine's pilgrim has obligations to the earthly city because they need earthly **peace** in order to fulfil their pilgrim obligations.
+The idea that the pilgrim needs to **use** the earthly **peace** (and the fruits of peace) suggests that Augustine's pilgrim is not just passing through but is being given time “to work out” their salvation on earth.
+Thus Augustine's pilgrim has an interest in the earthly city because they need earthly **peace** in order to fulfil their pilgrim obligations.

 With respect to these obligations, consider the following passages: